projectcapsule/capsule/docs/content/general/proxy.md

 EOF

 namespace/solar-development unchanged
-# or, in case of non existing Namespace:
+# or, in case of non-existing Namespace:
 namespace/solar-development created
 ```